sheshcode/pyFortiManagerAPI/README.md

 ## Future Tasks

 - This module is tested on Fortimanager v6.2.2 on "root" adom.
 It still doesn't support multiple Adoms.
 So I will try to get this working for Multiple adoms too.
+- To update any object or firewall policies we need to pass data in Dictonary and this seems to be slightly complicated.
+I will try to simplify this too.

 ## Contributing

-- Being new to Python and this being my first publish, to get this module fully working for all of us the Pull requests are welcome.
+- Being new to Python and this being my first publish, to get this module fully working for all of us, the Pull requests are welcome.

 ## License